Castorps/bruteforce-universal/README.md

 ### Notes:
-  - It shouldn't be too hard to use this tool for other websites, if you modify the [constants](https://github.com/Castorps/Instagram-Bruter/blob/master/module/const.py) and the [Browser](https://github.com/Castorps/Instagram-Bruter/blob/master/module/browser.py) appropriately.
+  - The default setup is configured for Instagram, but if you modify the [constants](https://github.com/Castorps/Instagram-Bruter/blob/master/module/const.py)) and the [Browser](https://github.com/Castorps/Instagram-Bruter/blob/master/module/browser.py) appropriately, you can use this tool for other websites.

 #### ~~~ Inspired by [Pure-L0G1C's Instagram Bruteforce Tool](https://github.com/Pure-L0G1C/Instagram) ~~~